How Employee Tip Collection Gives Your Business the Upper Hand

 2. Motivate your team (and yourself)

 As a team member, every little bit counts towards supporting your livelihood.
-But beyond that, receiving financial rewards for doing outstanding work motivates people to continue that hard work.
+But beyond that, receiving employee bonuses for doing outstanding work motivates people to continue that hard work.

 By collecting tips for your team, you’re incentivizing employees to do their best work on every job.